aoisummer/ics-collection/README.md

-# The collection of iCalendar format files
+# The collection of iCalendar files

 Store for [iCalendar](https://en.wikipedia.org/wiki/ICalendar) files.
 You can use ics file from `dist` directory directly, but may not up to date all the time.